mathieuhourdin/bytecode_vm/current_design.md

 Maybe it should hold some kind of a context of the program execution (stack location for instance).
 There is a question of the different places the CPU could hold.
 Should it have an output registry and two different hold registries ?

+### 2025-11-11 ###

+I have a few questions left about the CPU's design but first I will try to create a loop in my interpreted code.
+It may force certain solutions over others.
+To have a loop, i need to change the data structure of the instructions.
+Since i need to jumb back or forward i need to have an array instead of a list.
+I need to use the next field for those jumps but currently the next field is used to keep all the instructions altogether so i need to have a new way to keep the code.

+It seems clear that if i need to jump across multiple instructions in the code, the array is better since i dont need to loop through the linked list.
+I just need to do pointer arithmetic.
+However i could just store the next instruction pointer it would allow to jump too.
+Lets see.